William McGrath: Early years

 Their house in Finaghy, a large mansion, was named Faith House and became the centre for the Christian Fellowship and Irish Emancipation Centre which they established in 1941, with rooms made available for young people to stay.

+McGrath was married to Kathleen and their marriage produced three children: Worthington, Harvey Andrew and Elizabeth Jean Frances.
+In 1976, Elizabeth married her father's lieutenant Frank Millar; she and Worthington were married in Martyrs' Memorial Free Presbyterian Church with Rev. Ian Paisley officiating.
+Despite being married, McGrath was a homosexual, who engaged in what journalist Chris Moore calls "homosexual perversions" along with fellow homosexual paederasts Joseph Mains and Raymond Semple.
+Other homosexual paederasts McGrath was close to included Pastor Alan Campbell, John Young of Belfast City Council and Joss Cardwell, a unionist politician who took his life after being questioned by police about Kincora.

+Religious and political message

 McGrath travelled widely throughout Northern Ireland preaching his religious message, which included hard-line Ulster loyalist principles.
 McGrath claimed that Northern Ireland was on the verge of chaos and blamed it on the Provisional Irish Republican Army's supposed turn to communism, which he saw as the enemy of Christianity.
 According to the Royal Ulster Constabulary (RUC), as part of his virulent anti-communism, McGrath made contact with clandestine religious groups in Eastern Europe and smuggled in Bibles and religious tracts for their use.

-McGrath's message was also highly anti-Catholic, arguing for instance that the Pope had all nuns and priests as part of his private army and that the Society of Jesus was deliberately destroying Ulster Protestant culture.
+His message was also highly anti-Catholic, arguing for instance that the Pope had all nuns and priests as part of his private army and that the Society of Jesus was deliberately destroying Ulster Protestant culture.
 McGrath argued that until the 12th century Ireland had adhered to a local form of Celtic Christianity until Pope Adrian IV had decreed that Henry II of England should invade and force out the native church in favour of what McGrath portrayed as the decadent Roman church.
 On this basis McGrath added an all-Ireland dimension to his thinking that was at odds with the wider political circles in which he was to move.
 Amongst his early converts was Roy Garland, a young Shankill Road native, who claims that on their first meeting McGrath twice felt his leg and extolled to him the virtues of close relationships between men.